No-Trade-No-Life/Yuan/README.md

 ## Acknowledgments 📖

 1. [Yuan-Public-Workspace](https://github.com/No-Trade-No-Life/Yuan-Public-Workspace)
    You can learn how to write strategy models from this repository.
-You can easily import it to your workspace from the GUI.
+You can import it to your workspace from the GUI.
 The repository is embedded in AI with a vector database.
    Contribute with your examples is greatly appreciated!
 1. [Yuan-Public-Data](https://github.com/No-Trade-No-Life/Yuan-Public-Data)
    Our public data is maintained here as a repository.
 Free to use.